lguibr/luisguilher.me/README.md

 - **P5.js**: Powers the interactive animations.
 - **Deployment**: Hosted on Vercel for seamless production performance.

+## Data Structures

+- **Tree of Files**: Manages and represents the file structure in the application.
+Each node in this hierarchical tree represents a file or directory, with directories containing children nodes.
+- **Binary Tree of Views**: Manages the file views in the application.
+This binary tree structure represents the layout of opened files from a fileview and their orientations (top, bottom, right, left).

 ## Installation

 To run `luisguilher.me` locally: